SENERGY-Platform/export-worker-lib/README.md

 The use of identifiers makes it possible to differentiate messages and apply appropriate mappings.
 This is relevant when messages with different structures originate from the same or multiple sources and an allocation via the source is not possible.
 Or messages with the same structure are to be distinguished by their content.
-Identifiers are specified as a list of JSON objects.
+Identifiers are specified as a list of dictionaries.
 An identifier must have a "key" field and optionally a "value" field:

 ```python
 [